OluwafemiAjao/Movie-recommendation-app-frontend/Objective.md

 Other things to note
 There is the windows and linux differentiation.
-You can be running your code using linux Unix, windows poweshell, or linux extension on windows.
-For example in frontend, the PowerShell Equivalent to rm -rf node_modules package-lock.json on unix (which is for deleting both the node_modules folder and the package-lock.json file, just like rm -rf on Unix/macOS.) is Remove-Item -Recurse -Force node_modules, package-lock.json.
+You can be running your code using linux Unix, windows powershell, or linux extension on windows.
+For example in frontend, the PowerShell Equivalent to rm -rf node_modules package-lock.json (which is for deleting both the node_modules folder and the package-lock.json file, just like rm -rf on Unix/macOS.) on unix is Remove-Item -Recurse -Force node_modules, package-lock.json.

 In package.json, in the metadata block, setting type as module (which is ESM projects standard) is if you want to adopt "export default" / "import", while not setting it (which is common JS tools) by removing it, not commenting it out is if you want to adopt "module.exports".
 In addition, if you remove it and you are adopting tailwind css, you have to make modify your tailwind.config.js file.